Testing the cosmic distance duality relation using model-independent approach: Methodology

 where $m(z)$ denotes the SNe apparent magnitude.

-We use \texttt{Cobaya} sampler~\cite{cobaya} to perform Markov Chain Monte Carlo (MCMC) sampling~\cite{lewis_2002, lewis_2013} in order to constrain the cosmographic parameters at the pivot redshift $z_0$.
+We use \texttt{Cobaya} sampler~\cite{cobaya} to perform Markov Chain Monte Carlo (MCMC) sampling~\cite{lewis_2002, lewis_2013} in order to constrain the cosmography parameters at the pivot redshift $z_0$.
 We consider the chains to have converged for the Gelman-Rubin criterion of $R-1\lesssim0.01$ \cite{gelman_1992}.
 We use \texttt{GetDist}~\cite{getdist_2025} for analysis and visualization of the Bayesian posteriors.
-To test CDDR, we postprocess the chains and compute $\eta(z_0)$ values.
-We then calculate the median and the 68\% credible intervals.
 In this work, we consider a flat universe (Eqn.~\ref{eqn:16}).

+To test CDDR, we first compute $D_A(z_0)$ by inserting the cosmography parameters constrained from the BAO$+r_d$ dataset in Eqn.~\ref{eqn:15}.
+Similarly, we compute $D_L(z_0)$ by using the constraints on the cosmography parameters derived from the SNe$+$CC and PP$+$CC$+M_B$ datasets and evaluating Eqn.~\ref{eqn:14}.
+Finally, we form the ratio in Eqn.~\ref{eqn:13} to obtain $\eta(z_0)$.
+For each MCMC run, we extract the full posterior samples of the cosmography parameters.